 Terminology

-Randomized MAC address: An individual MAC address (layer-2 MAC/PHY entity identification, or more specifically a MAC SAP identification) used by a MAC entity as its identification, but that is either not assigned as a globally unique or is not a permanent identifier.
+Randomized MAC address: An individual MAC address (layer-2 MAC/PHY entity identification, or more specifically a MAC SAP identification) used by a MAC entity as its identification, but that is either not assigned as a globally unique or is not a permanent identifier (in what scope?).

 NOTE: Such randomized MAC address should have the U/L bit set to indicate a local MAC addresses, per Std IEEE 802-2014.
 For the scope of this document, no compliance with 802c-2017 or P802.1CQ direction is assumed.

 NOTE: The duration of use of the randomized address could be permanent or only for a shorter duration.
 Such a randomized address can obscure the real identification of the device and/or its user, for purposes of privacy, for example.

+Syn: Local MAC address (OR… do we say it is a special case of Local MAC address, and say something about how it is special?)

+Something about 802c-2017??

+When dot11MACPrivacyActivated??

+P802.1CQ??

 Changing MAC address: A MAC address which is also changed over time.
 Such changes may be periodic, event driven, or triggered by other inputs.
 Note that IEEE 802.11 requires that a device’s MAC address not change during the lifetime of an association to an ESS.
 However, the time bounds of such an ESS association are not clearly specified or signalled in 802.11, and the interpretation of this requirement is varying across implementations.